-Panel-Fabrication Concept
+Panel-Fabrication Tehnique

 Described is a weightless environment and panel-forming technique where the shape is formed at the intersection of sprayed liquid epoxy hardener and resin.
-To accelerate the hardening process, the part falls between ultraviolet lights.
+To accelerate the hardening process, the part falls between ultraviolet curing lights.

 The distance traveled by the boat shed falling at the speed of gravity: